 - Review our policies if you have not already done so during FOM registration.
-If you are requesting service work, submit a request form from the Collaborate & Service page in FOM.
+If you are requesting service work, submit a request from the Collaborate & Service page in FOM.

-- If you plan to train on our equipment rather than request service, you will need to be sponsored by the department as a university affiliate (receive a U-M identity or uniqname) and complete U-M lab safety and Covid safety training.
+- If you plan to train on our equipment rather than request service, you will need to be sponsored by the department as a university affiliate (receive a U-M identity or uniqname) and complete U-M required lab safety and Covid safety training.
 Contact Deanna for more information.
 Your account will be confirmed after the safety training modules are complete.

 Internal users with an Mcard who have submitted a signed Daytime Access Form to the NCRC access group may enter directly through Building 22.
 External users will need to obtain an Mcard for direct B22 access or coordinate entry with (MC)2 staff.
-Paid visitor parking is located around the complex, with the closest parking to our building available in Lot NC105 (see NCRC Visitor Map).
+Paid visitor parking is located around the complex, with the closest to our building in Lot NC105 (see NCRC Visitor Map).

 Seminars and Hands-On Training

 Before performing work in (MC)², new users are required to attend a seminar outlining facility rules, safety, and instrumentation.
 Following this initial seminar, new users will attend additional seminars focusing on the specific techniques they need for their research before being trained on the instruments.
 Seminars are requested through FOM.

 Follow this link for scheduling instruments or checking availability.

 - Any user who has not used an instrument in 3 months may need to go through instrument training again.
 Exceptions are the SEM and XPS for which the grace period is 6 months.